 - Official High School Transcript: Have your counselor send us an official copy of your transcript or request to have your transcript sent to us through a service such as Parchment.
 Your transcript must show grades through your junior year.

-- Official SAT and/or ACT Test Scores (Optional): Students applying for fall 2022 admission do not need to submit test scores.
+- Official SAT and/or ACT Test Scores (Optional): Students applying for fall 2023 admission do not need to submit test scores, unless their GPA is below a 3.00.
 If you would like to submit your SAT or ACT, we will only utilize scores if it strengthens your application.
 Our SAT code is 1464; ACT code is 2030.

 - Supplemental Information (Optional): If you'd like your counselor to share information with us regarding your high school academic performance, print the High School Counselor Information page and have them submit it directly to our Admissions Office.
 You can also use this page to have your test scores sent to Michigan Tech at no cost to you.
 If you choose to send any letters of recommendation or additional materials, they will be reviewed along with your application.

-- Students Majoring in Visual and Performing Arts: You may need to submit additional application materials including essay responses and, for some majors, examples of creative work.
+- Students Majoring in Visual and Performing Arts: You may need to submit additional application materials.